 Public Comment: From Marsha Petersen, Good Job!!

 Board Comment: Commercial Boat Ramp use was mentioned.
 Regarding the offer from Township Ambulance Authority (TAA) Mr. Martel received a similar offer from Director of Charlevoix EMS.
-Before we begin our decision-making process, we should try to talk to both agencies.
+Before we begin our decision-making process, we should try to talk to both parties .
 With no further business the meeting was adjourned at 12:55 PM.

 These Minutes are respectfully submitted and are subject to approval at the next regularly scheduled meeting.